Horizon entropy consistent with FLRW equations for general modified theories of gravity and for all EoS of the matter field: Problem with the existing thermodynamic law ( ) and a new thermodynamic law for cosmology:

-arises from some integration constant.
 Therefore in the modified thermodynamic law, the entropy for any gravity theory $without$ matter fields turns out to be constant.
 This incident is similar compared to that of in the previous thermodynamic law, see Sec.~[\ref{sec-case-I}].